felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 ## Requirements

+The digital emblem's requirements were adapted from the ICRC's report on digital emblems.
+However, whereas the report introduces requirements on a much higher, abstract level and without a detailed consideration of security, we present a comprehensive list of actionable, technical requirements.

 The purpose of a digital emblem is to prevent attacks on protected assets by informing other parties about their status under IHL.
 (Note that IHL also permits the indicative use of an emblem, we subsume this case under the protective use of an emblem for clarity.)
-Therefore, a digital emblem can only prevent attacks by those who respect it.
-There are various reasons why one may respect IHL.
-Nation states or independent conflict parties may respect IHL because they are bound by it and, consequently, attacking protected assets can be a war crime.
-Verifiers not bound by IHL, e.g., cybercriminals, may also want to not target protected assets to avoid unwanted attention or because they respect the humanitarian cause.
+The digital emblem's requirements are derived from two important insights.
-All verifiers, though, intend to attack assets not protected under IHL and, therefore, verifiers must be willing to pay attention to digital emblems for them to have an effect.
+(i) A digital emblem critically requires adoption by verifiers, which (by definition) intend to attack assets not protected under IHL.
-This has important implications on the problem statement.
+(ii) A digital emblem should comply with existing IHL.
+Compliance with IHL facilitates the diplomatic process of adopting a digital emblem, possibly integrating it into AP I.

+### Covert Inspection

-In particular, verifiers never want to reveal themselves as inspecting emblems, which we express in a requirement that we call *covert inspection*.
+Verifiers never want to reveal themselves as inspecting emblems, which we express in a requirement that we call *covert inspection*.
 If verifiers were to reveal this, their targets could use that knowledge to protect themselves against an imminent attack, and verifiers would not inspect emblems.
 In particular, covert inspection implies that emblem presentation must be *active*, i.e., verifiers will be sent emblems and need not query them.

+### Authentic

-Moreover, we require that digital emblems must be *authentic*, i.e., a digital emblem only marks assets that *truly enjoy IHL protection*.
+Digital emblems must be *authentic*, i.e., a digital emblem only marks assets that *truly enjoy IHL protection*.
 If it were not authentic, verifiers would risk that their lawful, i.e., unprotected, targets could avert attacks by displaying fraudulent emblems, and verifiers would again not inspect emblems.

-Finally, a digital emblem should fit into the existing framework of IHL.
-Compliance with IHL facilitates the diplomatic process of adopting a digital emblem, possibly integrating it into AP I.
+### Decentralized

-Compliance with existing IHL implies that there must be no fixed set of authorities that can regulate how a digital emblem is used, i.e., it must be *decentralized*.
+Compliance with existing IHL implies that there must be no fixed set of authorities that can regulate how a digital emblem is used, i.e., it must follow a *decentralized trust model*.

+### Accountable Display

-History, though, has shown that systems without central authorities (for example, the Web PKI) are prone to suffer from misbehaving authorities.
+Systems without central authorities are prone to suffer from misbehaving authorities.
 Should a digital emblem be codified in law, it is crucial that any illicit display of digital emblems can be prosecuted.
 Hence, to account for misbehaving authorities, a digital emblem must provide *accountability*.

+### Removable & Verifiable Presence

-Moreover, compliance with existing IHL implies that a digital emblem should work similarly to physical emblems.
+Compliance with existing IHL additional implies that a digital emblem should work similarly to physical emblems.
-Just as a flag with a red cross can be affixed to and removed from supplies, personnel, buildings, or vehicles, a digital emblem must be applicable to the widest possible range of use cases and digital technologies, and also be easily removable.
+Just as a flag with a red cross can be affixed to and removed from supplies, personnel, buildings, or vehicles, a digital emblem must be applicable to the widest possible range of use cases and digital technologies, and also be easily *removable*.
-Additionally, agents must be able to verify the presence of digital emblems.
+Additionally, agents must be able to *verify the presence* of digital emblems.
 With physical emblems, unprotected assets will simply not show the flag of the red cross.
 Likewise, in the digital domain, these assets will not present an invalid emblem, but rather no emblem, and verifiers must be able to decide when no emblem was shown to them.

-To summarize, we find that a digital emblem must meet the following three *security requirements*.

-1. A digital emblem must be presented actively in a way that supports *covert inspection*: Agents who wish to verify whether an asset is protected under IHL must be indistinguishable from agents who interact with that asset for other purposes.

-2. Emblems must be *verifiably authentic*.
-Agents must be able to correctly associate emblems to the issuing PP and the respectively marked assets.

-3. A digital emblem must provide *accountability*.
-Independent parties must be able to identify parties that issued fraudulent digital emblems.

-Additionally, a digital emblem must meet the following *functional requirements* (FR).

-1. A digital emblem must be *decentralized*.
-There can neither be fixed parties in charge of distributing emblems nor a fixed set of authorities deciding who is eligible to issue emblems.

-2. A digital emblem must be *widely applicable* to a broad range of devices, infrastructures, and organizations.

-3. A digital emblem must be *removable*.

-4. A digital emblem's *presence must be verifiable*.

 ## Potential Scenarios